-Project Drawdown defines bamboo production as: the large-scale cultivation of bamboo production for timber or other biomass uses on degraded land, which sequesters carbon in soils, biomass and long-lived bamboo production products.
-This solution replaces other uses of degraded lands like grassland, cropland, and forest, however, Project Drawdown has allocated this solution on degraded forest land.
+Project Drawdown defines bamboo production as the large-scale cultivation of bamboo production for timber or other biomass uses on degraded land, which sequesters carbon in soils, biomass, and long-lived bamboo products.
+This solution replaces other uses of degraded lands like grassland, cropland, and forest.
+However, Project Drawdown has allocated this solution on degraded forestland.

-Bamboo production is a woody member of the grass family that grows rapidly.
-Bamboo production grows in a wide range of environmental conditions, and sequesters carbon at a rate greater than or equal to that of many tree species.
-Following planting, bamboo production matures much faster than trees and sprouts via rhizomes, so it does not require replanting.
+Bamboo is a woody member of the grass family that grows rapidly.
+Bamboo grows in a wide range of environmental conditions and sequesters carbon at a rate greater than or equal to that of many tree species.
+Following planting, bamboo matures much faster than trees and sprouts via rhizomes, so it does not require replanting.
 In fact, harvesting mature culms stimulates the growth of new shoots.

-This “friend of the people” has over 1,500 documented uses, including: building materials, paper, furniture, food, fodder, and charcoal.
-Though there are concerns about the invasive potential of bamboo production, it should be noted that there are species natives to Asia, Latin America, North America, and Africa.
+This “friend of the people” has more than 1,500 documented uses, including building materials, paper, furniture, food, fodder, and charcoal.
+Though there are concerns about the invasive potential of bamboo, it should be noted that species are native to Asia, Latin America, North America, and Africa.
 Many of the best species are clumping types that do not run and flower extremely rarely, making invasion via both roots and seeds very unlikely.

 Bamboo production is a unique subtype of tree plantation worthy of consideration on its own substantial merits.

 Current adoption of bamboo production is estimated at 33.5 million hectares, based on data from the Food and Agriculture Organization (FAO, 2010).
 The total area determined suitable for bamboo production is 364 million hectares, and is composed of degraded forest.